 They should understand that in a zero-click world, brand awareness and authority often matter more than outdated conversion funnels.

-Do they have frameworks for interdepartmental coordination, connecting with:
+The should have frameworks for interdepartmental coordination, connecting with:

 GEO content strategy must optimize for AI synthesis – the process by which AI systems combine information from multiple sources into coherent responses.